 The moment my father died was one of those indelible moments, the kind that stays with you.
-What I knew at that moment was emotional pain so searing that it doubled me over with its intensity and then made me feel so completely exhausted, so utterly drained that I could barely open my eyes.
+What I knew at that moment was emotional pain so searing that it doubled me over with its intensity and then made me feel so completely exhausted, so utterly drained that I could barely keep my eyes open.

 At that moment I knew in a visceral, gut-wrenching way that my life had just been unalterably and fundamentally changed.

-But, in that moment there were many things I did not realize.
+But, there were many, many things I did not realize, in that moment.

 The things I didn’t realize when dad died

-I didn’t realize the ripple effect; that my relationship with my mother would be forever transformed, that my children would never get to know the father I adored, and that as relationships shifted the entire dynamic of two loving parents and grandparents would be turned on its head.
+I didn’t realize how the ripple effect would reshape my relationship with my mother, how my children would never truly get to know the father I loved so dearly, and how the entire dynamic between two loving parents and grandparents would be turned upside down.

 I didn’t realize that I would always thirst for dad’s approval, even in his absence, which is ironic because the bar to earning his approval was preposterously low.
 Merely existing seemed sufficient, yet it is his approbation that I continue to chase.

 I didn’t realize that I would yearn for and be blessed with a third child, his grandfather’s namesake, who would bear an almost startling likeness in appearance and personality to his late grandfather.
 That although that child would bring me overwhelming comfort and joy, he would not stand in my father’s stead.
-People are not fungible.
+A simple truth that perhaps I had not yet fully realized was that people are not fungible.

 I didn’t realize that the waves of sorrow that initially brought me to my knees would become far less frequent and much more gentle as they washed over me.